ceos-seo/qgis-datacube-plugin/README.rst

 Data Cube Plugin
 ==================

-A plugin to access a Data Cube and handle its layers in a simple way.
+An open data cube plugin for QGIS.
+Use this plugin to access stored rasters in the data cube.
 Allows to create plots and mosaics from Data Cube layers.

 Installation
 ************